radbrt/metahound/README.md

 Once `metadog scan` has been run at least two times, you can scan the table metrics and print anomalies by running `metadog warnings`.

 Metadog uses Prophet for predicting metric values, and `metadog warnings` will report any observations where the observed value is outside the lower or upper estimated threshold.

+## File types

+Currently, the scanner handles CSV and Parquet files.

 ## Q&A